Compliance Audit and Spot Check

 In most cases, Texas RE will re-perform some of the work in order to verify the accuracy of the Self-Certifications conclusions.
 If issues surface during this review, Texas RE staff may conduct further communication with the registered entity.

 NERC-registered entities are notified of each Self-Certification period at least 30 days before the due date for Self-Certification form submission.

 If you have any questions or concerns, please contact

 Texas RE Self-Certification.

-If you are responsible for a self-certification, and you do not know if you have access to webCDMS, contact your organization’s Primary
+If you are responsible for a Self-Certification, and you do not know if you have access to submit information associated with the Self-Certification, contact your organization’s Primary

 Compliance Contact (PCC).
 If you do not know who your PCC is, contact

 Texas RE Information.